bbrandys/aws-resource-inventory/README.md

 <Image Placeholder>

-This dashboard is only a starting point - you can add additional views in Athena, Additional Panels, and more dashboards in Grafana Depending on what resources you want to visualize.
+This dashboard is only a starting point—depending on what resources you want to visualize, you can add additional views in Athena, Additional Panels, and more dashboards in Grafana.